uzwal01/gritfeat-assignments/6_JS_Assignment_3/README.md

 ### What will this code log?
-Explain your reasoning.
+Explain your REASONing.

 ```js
 const person = {